LeapFrog-Technologies-Inc/leapfrog-integration-aws/README.md

 ### Optional Variables

 All alert types are **enabled by default** for comprehensive monitoring.
 Set to `false` to disable specific alerts:

+#### Cross-Account Access
+- `trusted_principal_arns` - AWS account or role ARNs allowed to assume the Leapfrog integration IAM role (defaults to the Leapfrog service account).

 #### Compute & Container Services
 - `enable_lambda_failure_alerts` - AWS Lambda function failures